-The primary disciplinary conflicts rules proceed from the premise that most conflicts arise from a conflict between a duty owed to a client and a duty owed to another current or former client, a third person or the lawyer's own interests.
-This being so, guidance on how to address conflict issues presume the existence of a client for purposes of consultation, discussion and decisionmaking.
+The primary disciplinary conflicts rules7 proceed from the premise that most conflicts arise from a conflict between a duty owed to a client and a duty owed to another current or former client, a third person or the lawyer's own interests.
+This being so, direction on how to address conflict issues presume the existence of a client for purposes of consultation, discussion and decision-making.
 Given the construct of "best interests" of the ward as the GAL's client, the normal protocol for resolving conflict issues is often unhelpful.
-Guidance on how to treat conflicts related to GALs can be found in statutes and case law, in addition to the rules.
+While not comprehensive, guidance on how to treat GAL-related conflicts can be found in statutes and case law, in addition to the rules.

-Each statute stating the qualifications for GALs contains the following or similar language:
+For example, each statute stating the qualifications for GALs contains the following or similar language:

-"No one who is an interested person in a proceeding, appears as counsel in a proceeding on behalf of any party, or is a relative or representative of an interested person may be appointed guardian ad litem in that proceeding or in any other proceeding that involves the same proposed ward or ward."
+No one who is an interested person in a proceeding, appears as counsel in a proceeding on behalf of any party, or is a relative or representative of an interested person may be appointed guardian ad litem in that proceeding or in any other proceeding that involves the same proposed ward or ward.^{8 9}